EBM650 - Small Business Problem Solving

 Small Business Problem Solving

-Small business owners are daily faced with a variety of problems and opportunities in the finance, marketing, operations, human resources and management areas of their business.
-This subject engages students in business problems and opportunities, which are then analyzed, and sound strategies are developed to deal with the situations.
+Small business owners regularly face a variety of problems and opportunities in the finance, marketing, operations, human resources and management areas of their business.
+This subject engages students in business problems and opportunities, the analysis of such, and the development of sound strategies to deal with the situations.

 Upon successful completion of this subject the student will be able to: